 - 55. On June 6, 2008, the Forest Service notified OSM and the Colorado Division of Reclamation Mining and Safety (DRMS) of its decision consenting to the West Elk mine expansion and methane venting.
 DRMS issued a proposed decision permitting the first phase of the expansion on June 9.
+The first phase related to the installation of 16 methane drainage well and construction of approximately 1.5 miles of road on Forest Service land.
 Plaintiff appealed that decision on June 23.
 The Colorado Mined Land Reclamation Board (MLRB) rejected the appeal on July 9, 2008. - 56.
 Following MLRB's decision, OSM prepared a packet pursuant to 30 C.F.R. § 746.13, which it sent to DOI's Assistant Secretary for Land and Minerals on July 23, 2008.
-The packet recommended that DOI approve the West Elk mine expansion and methane venting.
+The packet recommended that DOI approve the first phase of the West Elk mine expansion and methane venting.
 For purposes of NEPA compliance, OSM relied upon the Final EIS completed by the Forest Service.